oyeluckydps/PC_jokespace/generator/generator_code_plan.md

 - Ensure variety in hook types and template structures through careful prompt engineering
 - Create rich context enabling both simple and sophisticated joke generation
 - Contain minimum working code focused on effective LLM interaction with retry logic
-- Use existing ClaudeClient configuration without model selection complexity
+- Use passed ClaudeClient instance without creating new client

 ### Stage 3: Higher-Order Group Creation (`generator/higher_order_grouper.py`)

 **File Purpose:**
 This file creates sophisticated combinations of multiple hook-template-context items that work together synergistically.
+Takes ClaudeClient instance as parameter.
 LLM must create at least one higher-order group but can create as many as make comedic sense.
 Each group comes with comprehensive explanation of multi-layered comedic strategies.
 Uses HigherOrderGroupingSignature for structured output.
 Includes retry logic.
 Minimal code focused on LLM interaction and group formation.

 **Functions Required:**

-**`create_higher_order_groups(topic_set: set, hook_template_contexts: list, retries: int = 3) -> list[HigherOrderGroup]`**
+**`create_higher_order_groups(topic_set: set, hook_template_contexts: list, client: ClaudeClient, retries: int = 3) -> list[HigherOrderGroup]`**
-- Takes topic set and all generated hook-template contexts as input
+- Takes topic set, all generated hook-template contexts, and ClaudeClient instance as input
 - Formats inputs using generator_utils functions for consistent LLM consumption
 - Makes single LLM call using DSPy with HigherOrderGroupingSignature
 - Implements retry logic up to specified number of attempts with 2-second delays
 - LLM must create at least one group but can create more based on available synergistic opportunities
 - Each group contains 2+ hook-template-context items that complement each other
-- Access DSPy output directly using object.higher_order_groups
+- Access DSPy output directly using result.higher_order_groups (structured as list of HigherOrderGroup objects)
 - Returns list of HigherOrderGroup objects with embedded contexts and explanations

 **Critical Prompt Template for Higher-Order Group Creation:**